zaka-urrehman/streamsnap/README.md

 Streamsnap is an AI powered instagram automation tool.
-Currently streamsnap is under development mode.
-Live url will be provided here in the repo once it is in production.
+It automates your DMs and comments. it provides a smart AI that respongs to your DMs and comments.
+The Smart AI is customizable and you can set the behaviour according to your preferences.